-The ability to operate in both paired and unpaired spectrum is required, depending on spectrum availability.
-LTE provides support for FDD, TDD and half-duplex FDD operation in a unified design, ensuring a high degree of commonality which facilitates implementation of multimode terminals and allows worldwide roaming.
+The ability to operate in both paired and unpaired spectrum is required, depending on spectrum availability (see Chapter 23).
+LTE provides support for FDD, TDD and half-duplex

+FDD operation in a unified design, ensuring a high degree of commonality which facilitates implementation of multimode terminals and allows worldwide roaming.